-As shown in Table 3-64, there are 36.0798.85 acres of vacant land designated R-3 and R-4 that have a realistic capacity of developing with 900-538 units.
+As shown in Table 3-6, there are 36.07 acres of vacant land designated R-3 and R-4 that have a realistic capacity of developing with 538 units.
 Each of the parcels shown in Table 3-6 can accommodate 20 or more units, either individually or if consolidated with other parcels.
 Vacant R-3 and R-4 parcels that can accommodate less than 20 units are shown in Appendix B. Of the vacant sites in Table 3-6, there are seven individual parcels that can each accommodate 20 or more units.
 These parcels total 33.12 acres and can be developed with 484 multifamily units (Table 3-6).
 These seven vacant parcels have adequate capacity to accommodate the County's fair share of regional housing needs.
 It is noted that the two large vacant R-4 sites in Maxwell could accommodate more than 1,100 units under the General Plan and zoning designations.
 However, due to the large size of these sites, they are anticipated to have a range of affordability levels upon development.
 Therefore, these large sites were assumed to have no more than 150 very low and low income units per site.
 There are eight additional vacant parcels that can accommodate three to ten units each; these parcels have the potential to be combined with other vacant parcels to yield larger multifamily projects and provide capacity for an additional 54 multifamily units.
 While lot consolidation is not necessary for the County to accommodate its fair share of regional housing needs, the potential for lot consolidation provides flexibility for developers as smaller sites can be added to a large site to increase the total project size.
 Program 2-4 of the Housing Element encourages lot consolidation by providing incentives for lot consolidation and will also involve contacting owners of lots with consolidation potential to let the owners know the incentives that are available for lot consolidation.
 These lots will also be included on the inventory of available sites that will be available to developers under Program 2-2.
-These sites provide more than adequate capacity to accommodate the County's fair share of lower income housing.